-New to TINYpulse?
+New to Limeade Listening?
 First and foremost, welcome!
-TINYpulse helps you capture employee feedback at all stages of the lifecycle from hire through retire.
-We help you ask the right employees the right pulse questions so you can stay on top of how all employees are feeling.
+Limeade Listening helps you capture employee feedback at all stages of the lifecycle from hire through retire.
+We help you ask the right employees the right questions so you can stay on top of how all employees are feeling.

-TINYpulse offers two types of Pulse Surveys; anonymous surveys to keep employees engaged, and non-anonymous surveys for new hires to get targeted feedback about the onboarding experience and help set them up for long term success.
+Limeade Listening offers two types of surveys; surveys to keep employees engaged, and non-anonymous surveys for new hires to get targeted feedback about the onboarding experience and help set them up for long-term success.

-Read on to learn more about TINYpulse surveys and how to use both offerings to get the most out of your subscription.
+Read on to learn more about Limeade Listening surveys and how to use both offerings to get the most out of your subscription.

-(i) This article is intended for administrators of TINYpulse.
+(i) This article is intended for administrators of Limeade Listening.

 Overview of Engage

-Engage Surveys are ongoing, 100% anonymous, and designed to give employees a safe place to voice their workplace opinions and suggestions.
+Engage Surveys are ongoing and designed to give employees a safe place to voice their workplace opinions and Suggestions.
 Pulse Surveys are sent out on a cadence of your choice; either every week, every other week, or every four weeks.
 Flexible Surveys can be sent out at any time and with multiple questions.
 Questions give admins a range of insights on categories such as culture, transparency and communication, recognition, talent retention and attraction, and more.

 Survey questions are flexible depending on the type of feedback you want as an administrator.
 There is a fully loaded question bank, or you can create your own custom questions.
 Just to give you an idea, a few sample questions from the bank include: